 And what of Wells Fargo?
 The timing on Stumpf’s exit is a bit puzzling from a communications point of view.
 It didn’t really solve the problems they have in this matter, although it did decompress the intensity of the criticism coming from, amongst other sources, Congress.
 Wells Fargo has years of reputational repair work to do with customers.

 Ultimately, there’s the argument that Stumpf’s real duty to the organization, to shareholders, and to his own legacy, would have been to see the matter through to some kind of conclusion that addressed everything that was done, and corrected it, to get the organization back on a track of real reputational recovery.
 Look no further than Mary Barra of General Motors for that playbook.

 Just Give Me One More Quarter, Please

 American shareholders are feverishly near-term focused and take management to task for more than one bad quarterly performance.
 This same bias is moving cross-border to the UK and continental Europe as well.
-Management will always say it’s focused on the long-term but has no choice but to address this short-termism, publicly, in earnings calls.
+Management will always say that it’s focused on the long-term but has no choice but to address this short-termism, publicly, in earnings calls.

 It’s unfortunate when good CEOs have to give in to this kind of quarter-by-quarter pressure and sometimes drubbing.
 It gets amplified, with the stock taking the worst of it, when there’s a failure to define and articulate a compelling long-term strategic vision and business plan for generating shareholder value.
-That essentially rolls up into a communications challenge, and opportunity.
+That essentially rolls up into a communications challenge and opportunity.
 Doing it well takes a commitment, from the top, to communicating that vision and plan clearly, compellingly, and effectively.
-When the pain, for the stock, gets to a certain point as a result of failing in that communications task it can often be the tipping point for showing the CEO the door.
+When the pain, for the stock, gets to a certain point as a result of failing in that communications task, it can often be the tipping point for showing the CEO the door.